Franklin-Osede/Firebase-Email-Sync/README.md

-##Firebase Email Update
+Firebase Email Update
 This project contains a script that updates a user's email address in both Firebase Authentication and Firestore.

-##Introduction
+Introduction
-This script facilitates the process of updating a user's email address.
-It not only updates the email in Firebase Authentication but also finds and updates the corresponding email in all documents within the users collection in Firestore.
-This ensures that both the authentication data and the user data stored in Firestore remain consistent after the update.
+This script is designed to facilitate the process of changing a user's email address.
+It performs the update in two key places:

-##Prerequisites
-Before running the script, make sure you have the following:
+Firebase Authentication: Updates the email used for user authentication.

+Firestore: Updates the email in all documents of the users collection that contain the old email.

+Prerequisites
+Before you start, ensure you have:

-Node.js Installed: Ensure you have Node.js installed on your machine.
+Node.js installed

-Firebase Account and Project: You must have a Firebase account and a configured project.
+An active Firebase account and project

-Firebase Admin SDK Service Account File: Download the Firebase Admin SDK service account key file.
+The Firebase Admin SDK Service Account credentials file

-##Setup and Usage Instructions
+Usage Instructions
 1. Install Dependencies
-Install the required npm package using the following command:
+Run the following command to install the required dependency:

 bash
 Copy
 npm install firebase-admin
 2. Configure the serviceAccountKey.json File
-Obtain the private key file for your Firebase project:
+Download your Firebase project's private key:

-Go to the Firebase Console > Project Settings > Service Accounts.
+Go to the Firebase Console > Project Settings > Service Accounts

-Click on "Generate New Private Key".
+Click on "Generate new private key"

-Save the downloaded JSON file as serviceAccountKey.json in your project directory.
+Save the downloaded JSON file as serviceAccountKey.json in your project directory

-Alternatively, you can embed the credentials directly into your code, similar to the example provided.
+Alternatively, you may directly embed the credentials into your code as shown in the example script.

 3. Configure the Email Addresses
-Open the update-email.js script and set the following:
+Edit the update-email.js script to set:

+The old email (oldEmail)

-Old Email: The current email of the user (oldEmail).
+The new email (newEmail)

-New Email: The email you want to update to (newEmail).

-(Optional) Set emailVerified: true if you want the new email to be marked as verified automatically, bypassing the need for further verification.
+Optionally, set emailVerified: true if you want to bypass the verification process

 4. Run the Script
-Execute the script using Node.js:
+Execute the script using the following command:

 bash
 Copy
 node update-email.js
-How the Script Works
+Script Details
-The update-email.js script performs the following tasks:
+The update-email.js script performs two major operations:

-Update in Firebase Authentication: It updates the user's email address in Firebase Authentication.
+Updates the user's email in Firebase Authentication

-Update in Firestore: It searches the users collection for any documents containing the old email and updates them to the new email.

-Expected Results
-Once the script is executed:
+Updates the user's email in all relevant documents in the users Firestore collection

+Outcome
+After running the script:

-The user will be able to log in with the new email using the same password.
+The user can log in with the new email while retaining the same password.

-The old email will no longer be valid for logging in.
+The old email will no longer be valid for login.

-The new email’s verification status can be preset (typically, it is set as verified).
+The new email can optionally be marked as verified.

-All associated user documents and data in Firestore remain intact and consistent.
+All user-related data and documents remain intact.